Celebrity Body Types: Brock Lesnar (Brock Edward Lesnar)

 The Four Body Types Scientific Identification: Body Type One, BT1

 Unscientific/Nonsense Body Types Rough Correlations: Mesomorph, Hormone/Adrenal

-Celebrity Brock Lesnar displays his Body Type One (BT1) physique/shape while competing.
-The fully developed vertebrae, posture, and muscles/muscle mass are obvious.
+Celebrity Brock Lesnar displays his Body Type One (BT1) shape physique/figure while posing for competetion shoots.
+The fully developed vertebrae (posture) and muscles/muscle mass are obvious.
 He is showing no signs of skinny fat (cellulite, thin fat, loose skin, saggy skin, crepey skin, normal weight obesity) anywhere on his body.

 One pound of muscle burns six calories per day, but one pound of skinny fat/fat only burns two to three calories.
-Which directly affects metabolism.
+Which directly affects metabolism (the more skinny fat and fat, the slower the metabolism).
 Having a strong metabolism because of all that muscle and muscle mass, no less, is an advantage that a fully developed BT1 offers, including aging gracefully.